Pavel Yevgenyevich Demidov: Speleology

-Verëvkina Cave
+Veryovkina Cave

-When the team started to work in Verëvkina in 2000 it was 440 m deep with a narrow and long meander at the bottom.
+When the team started to work in Veryovkina in 2000 it was 440 m deep with a narrow and long meander at the bottom.
 It was necessary to carry the excavated material very far.
-In November 2002 there was one more trip to the bottom: Demidov, Kostja, Petja, Grigorij Sanevič – Griša, also with Danila and Filip Čeredničenko from St. Petersburg.
+In November 2002 there was one more trip to the bottom: Demidov, Kostya, Petya, Grigory Sanevich (Grisha), also with Danila and Filip Cherednichenko from St. Petersburg.
 They decided to search for some other continuation on the way from the bottom to the entrance.
 At the depth of 120 m they discovered a narrow meander, where Demidov managed to pass through, to the top of a shaft.
 It continued.
 Every year until 2010 the team advanced, on 6 expeditions, following the draft in windows above the blind shaft bottoms.
 In 2010 they came to a meander at the depth of 320 to 340 m where they stopped and abandoned further exploration of the cave.